Fall Fly Fishing Middle Fork Salmon River

 Fall Is For Fly Fishing The Middle Fork of the Salmon in Idaho

-Our September fly fishing trips are smaller and more personable than our Summer Idaho fishing trips.
-As the days start to get shorter and we have the whole Wilderness nearly to ourselves, these trips take on a nostalgic and sportsman/sportswoman’s vibe.
+Our September fly fishing trips are smaller and more personable than our Salmon River summer fly fishing trips.
+As the days start to get shorter and we have the whole Frank Church Wilderness Area nearly to ourselves, these trips take on a nostalgic and sportsman/sportswoman’s vibe.

 This is a special time for both guides and guests on the Middle Fork; our Salmon River Fishing Guides are excited to row you through the best Cutthroat fly fishing waters in the West.
 You will find them to be both knowledgeable leaders and wonderful companions, whether they’re sharing an exotic presentation technique, helping to improve an angler’s casting skills, cooking up one of our favorite dishes, or telling lively stories around the campfire.